roger-/proxmox-igpu-nuc6cayh/README.md

 vga: none
 ```

 You can now boot up your VM, but note the KVM console won't work so use SSH/VNC.
+If things work, your new VM should report several devices when you run `ls /dev/dri`.

 # References